 TERRY’S PERSONALLY SELECTED EXCERPTS

-1) From Suffering Seacil: For Better or For Worse, by Terry Rizzuti
+1) From Suffering Seacil: For Better or For Worse, (now titled Show Time) by Terry Rizzuti

 Excerpt From Chapter 1:

 Seacil was born to third-generation German parents, Butch and Yolanda Mallard, and grew up in a dilapidated two-story on what had once been the family dairy farm.
 Poor business decisions and alcoholism had long ago driven Butch into near bankruptcy, but eventually he found and maintained menial labor in town at Revere Copper & Brass.
 Yolanda named their son Seacil mostly to get back at Butch for their financial difficulties, but also because Butch had landed himself in the hospital the very night she had given birth, January 11, 1952.

 Yolanda laid there in bed squirming against propped pillows, her hair done up in something resembling a deserted beehive.
 Drugged out and barely awake, she was trying to respond to the nurse’s question “How do you spell that, Mrs. Mallard?”

 Thinking “Seacil,” would stand out better on paper, Yolanda chose the variant spelling for the birth certificate.
 Butch wanted his son called something masculine like LeeRoy, Max or, better yet, Butch Jr., but Yolanda figured “to hell with you, buster, knockin’ me up and then seeing to it that you’re not even here to help out with the pain.
 I ain’t namin’ him no LeeRoy nor Max, and certainly not Butch Jr. I’m namin’ him Seacil, by God.”